fclaerho/buildstack/README.md

 ------------

 The target audience is _SQA engineering_, _build engineering_ and _development_ folks
-and here's the killer use case: check out any repository and build it.
+and here's the main use case: check out any repository and build it.
 No question asked.
-No need for arcane build knowledge.
+No need to lookup documentation if you're in a hurry or not interested into build details.

 	$ git pull $GITSERVER/$MYREPO.git
 	$ cd $MYREPO